 The vessel drifted a short distance further before sinking near a rock known as, El Caballo Blanco or the white horse.

 Some were trapped inside the cabin as others tried desperately to hold on to floating debris.

 When the unbelievable news reached Tortola, all were overcome with grief, some to the extent of fainting.

 Mr. Wheatley, one of the fortunate survivors, shared his story of hearing the indescribable cries of the passengers.

-For those interested in learning more, Dr. Janet D. Smith wrote an intriguing account in a book titled, “Such are the Hours to Find Peace, Intimate Accounts, and Reflections of the loss of the Fancy Me”.
+Her book is titled, “Such are the Hours to Find Peace, Intimate Accounts, and Reflections of the loss of the Fancy Me”.

 Follow Our Blog!

-You can sign up Easily here.
+You can sign up easily here.